theNewDynamic/gohugo-theme-ananke/README.md

 ### Logo

 You can replace the title of your site in the top left corner of each page with your own logo.
-To do that put your own logo into the `static` directory of your website, and add the `logo` parameter to the site params in your config file.
+To do that put your own logo into the `static` directory of your website, and add the `site_logo` parameter to the site params in your config file.
 For example:

 ```
 [params]
-  logo = "img/logo.svg"
+  site_logo = "img/logo.svg"
 ```